-Now suppose $\{\theta_i\}\subset T$ and the result of mutating along $\{\theta_i\}$ yields an $\Ninftyclosed$-cluster $T'$.
-Then we let $S=\{\theta_i\}$ and let $f:S\to [0,1]$ be given by $\theta_i\mapsto 1-\frac{1}{i+1}$.
-Let $S'=\{\mu_i(\theta_i)\}$ and let $g:S'\to [0,1]$ be given by $\mu_i(\theta_i)\mapsto 1-\frac{1}{i+1}$.
+Now suppose $\{\alpha_i\}\subset T$ and the result of mutating along $\{\alpha_i\}$ yields an $\Ninftyclosed$-cluster $T'$.
+Then we let $S=\{\alpha_i\}$ and let $f:S\to [0,1]$ be given by $\alpha_i\mapsto 1-\frac{1}{i+1}$.
+Let $S'=\{\mu_i(\alpha_i)\}$ and let $g:S'\to [0,1]$ be given by $\mu_i(\alpha_i)\mapsto 1-\frac{1}{i+1}$.
 We now have a continuous $\Ninftyclosed$-mutation.

-In general, a $T$-admissible sequence of diagonals can be ``grouped'' into intervals of diagonals which each belong to the first cluster of the group.
+In general, a $T$-admissible sequence of arcs can be ``grouped'' into intervals of arcs which each belong to the first cluster of the group.
 This yields a sequence of $\Ninftyclosed$-mutations in a somewhat minimal way.
-Of course, this doesn't work if $\{\theta_i\}\subset T$ and mutation along $\{\theta_i\}$ does not result in an $\Ninftyclosed$-cluster. \end{example}
+Of course, this does not work if $\{\alpha_i\}\subset T$ and mutation along $\{\alpha_i\}$ does not result in an $\Ninftyclosed$-cluster. \end{example}

-\begin{remark} Let $\mathcal C$ be a Krull-Schmidt category with pairwise compatibility condition $\mathbf P$ on indecomposables such that $\mathbf P$ induces the $\mathbf P$-cluster theory of $\mathcal C$.
+\begin{remark} Let $\mathcal C$ be a Krull--Schmidt category with pairwise compatibility condition $\mathbf P$ on indecomposables such that $\mathbf P$ induces the $\mathbf P$-cluster theory of $\mathcal C$.
 As seen in Example \ref{xmp:transfinite mutation} it might be possible to construct a sequence of (continuous) $\mathbf P$-mutations that does not yield a $\mathbf P$-cluster.
-The authors of \cite{BaurGraz} provide a way to complete their compatible sets for their cluster theory.
-Later we will use a similar technique to complete an $\mathbf E$-compatible set given $A_\R$ has the straight descending orientation.
-This technique does not generalize to all orientations of a $A_\R$ quiver but is useful to prove Theorem \ref{thm:commutative diagram}. \end{remark}
+The authors of \cite{BaurGraz} provide a way to complete their compatible sets for their cluster theory. \end{remark}